 Editor’s note: Dammit.
 We hate that we’ve been moved to resurface this story.
-But after the tragedies in London and Orlando in just the past 24 hours, we feel the need.
+But after the tragedy in Las Vegas, we feel the need.
 Hang in there, people.
 We’re not sure what else to say.

-The past couple years have been packed with brutal shocks, and yesterday’s possible terrorist attack at the Ariane Grande concert in Manchester, England, is one of the most shocking—and tragic.
-Our hearts go out to the families and friends of all the victims, as we simultaneously hope and pray that those responsible are swiftly brought to justice.
+The past couple years have been packed with brutal shocks, and last night’s mass shooting in Las Vegas is one of the most shocking—and tragic.
+Our hearts go out to the families and friends of all the victims, as we simultaneously hope and pray that this kind of shit will just. fucking. stop.

 But beyond those sentiments, how the hell else are we supposed to cope?